Hero image

 (0)

-This covers Unit 3: Psychology: 9.5.
-Relaxation Techniques.
+This covers Unit 3: Psychology: 9.4: Anxiety.
 You get the students worksheet, teachers worksheet with answers and powerpoint.
 Students can use books such as Cambridge IGCSE PE as well to answer the questions.
 There is some work cards as well.
 Plus there are independent studies in the worksheet.
 Plus exam questions at the end.
 Please note that you may need to alter the powerpoint as I do my lessons on a mac.
-(Apologise for any grammar or spelling mistakes in advance, if you find some, as I am dyslexic) Differentiated Learning Objectives • All: Explain the benefits of relaxation techniques in reducing anxiety and arousal. • Most: Describe the use the technique of mental rehearsal, visualisation and deep breathing. • Some: Explain how these techniques control and support the performer.
+(Apologise for any grammar or spelling mistakes in advance, if you find some, as I am dyslexic) Differentiated Learning Objectives • All: Identify the two types of anxiety (cognitive and somatic) and describe their symptoms. • Most: Describe four physiological responses to arousal. • Some: Explain the causes of anxiety in physical activities.

 IGCSE PE (spec 2018) 9.3.
 Arousal